 Tip: Frozen veggies are perfect for adding to smoothies and will help thicken them (especially helpful if you’re missing frozen bananas).
 Fresh will also work, but you may have to experiment a bit with your liquid ratio.
 You can also get your veggies by using a veggie juice for your liquid, although using the actual vegetable will ensure you’re getting the fiber.

-Spices, herbs and nutritional smoothie add-ins help you get more nutritional bang for your smoothie buck.
+Spices, herbs, and nutritional smoothie add-ins help you get a more nutritional bang for your smoothie buck.

 Opt-for: Spices, raw nuts, spirulina, hemp hearts, chia seeds, unsweetened protein powder, herbs, bee pollen, cocoa powder, probiotic powder, plain yogurt